 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.
-Significant items subject to such estimates and assumptions include the useful lives of fixed assets; allowances for doubtful accounts; the valuation of deferred tax assets, goodwill and other intangible assets, fixed assets, marketable securities; liabilities for income tax uncertainties; the application of regulated accounting practices; and other contingencies.
+Significant items subject to such estimates and assumptions include the useful lives of fixed assets; allowances for doubtful accounts; the valuation of deferred tax assets, goodwill and other intangible assets, marketable securities; liabilities for income tax uncertainties; the application of regulated accounting practices; reserves for National Exchange Carrier Association (NECA) revenues, and other contingencies.
 The current economic environment has increased the degree of uncertainty inherent in those estimates and assumptions.